nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/tutorial/06-proxy.md

 ```

 This configuration tells `nx serve` to forward all requests starting with `/api` to the process listening on port 3333.

-!!!!!
-Now run both "npx nx serve todos" and "npx nx serve api" in separate terminals, open http://localhost:4200.
-What do you see
-!!!!!
-Todos application is working!
-404 in the console
-Todos are displayed but the Add Todo button doesn't work